classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/ticket-scanner.md

-# Ticket Scanner
+# Ticket Scanner <small class="v">v1.4</small>

-Eventmie Pro comes with integrated ticket scanner.
+Eventmie Pro comes with an integrated ticket scanner.
 Organizers & Admin can scan the event attendees tickets at event entrances directly from the website, using any mobile device or laptop with a web-camera.

 <br>

-The ticket scanner scans QrCode on the ticket, verify if ticket is valid, and provides an option to `Check-in` the attendees.
+The ticket scanner scans QrCode on the ticket, verify if the ticket is valid, and provides an option to `Check-in` the attendees.
 Once a ticket is scanned, it can never be scanned again after `Check-in`.

 ---

 >{primary} In `v1.4`, we've improved the Ticket PDF design & Ticket scanner performance.
-It scans ticket within a Blink. 😎
+It scans tickets within a Blink. 😎

 ---